As a private company, you’ll likely be faced with the choice of whether or not to pay dividends.

 How franking rates affect dividend payments

-The franking rate for dividends can have a big effect on the tax consequences when paying a dividend to shareholders.
+The franking rate for dividends can have a big effect on a shareholder’s tax obligations.
+To understand this effect, let’s first define franked and unfranked dividends.

 So, is dividend tax applicable to private companies?